Looking for a way to support CALM this World Suicide Prevention Day? Look no further.

-Whether you run (maybe a Spark Change run?) or cycle, skydive or score goals, now the world is slowly opening back up there are more ways you can do events for us.
-In real life (we’d forgotten what that felt like).
+Whether you run or cycle, skydive or score goals, now the world is opening back up there are heaps of ways to get involved.

 Whether you fancy a challenge, or want to remember a loved one, do it for CALM.
 Since the beginning of lockdown our helpline has answered over 190,000 potentially life-saving calls and chats.
 We’re needed now more than ever.
-So it doesn’t matter if your challenge is big or small, or whether you raise five pounds or five hundred pounds, #TeamCALM’s dedication and passion makes it possible to answer those calls.
-Why not join them?
+So it doesn’t matter if your challenge is big or small, or whether you raise five or five hundred pounds, #TeamCALM’s dedication and passion makes it possible to answer those calls.

 … Or let the CALM challenge generator decide

 Put your fundraising fate in the hands of the Task Me Anything challenge generator.
 You’ll be asked eight simple questions about your interests and talents, before being matched with a task that will land in your email inbox five days later.
 From the brave to the damn right silly, give it a go and take on the unexpected!

 Join the team, volunteer with us!

 Wherever you are in the UK, you’re welcome to volunteer for CALM.
 You’ll be joining a team of passionate individuals who use their voice to campaign against living miserably, spreading the CALM message at gigs, theatre productions, festivals and more.

 Don’t have loads of free time?
 Don’t stress.
 We offer a whole host of opportunities, both online and in person and you’ll be offered in depth training and guidance on how you can support CALM and signpost our life-saving services.
 Not only that, you’ll gain experience working with us on world-changing campaigns.
 Find out how to volunteer here.